-Despite this impossibility of $Perfectly\ Safe$ Nash Implementation, however, we will show that in an important class of environments it is possible to get arbitrarily close to Perfect Safety.
-In particular, we will show that in environments that satisfy a standard single-crossing condition, Safe Nash Implementation will be possible for any (Maskin) Monotonic SCF in the $Almost\ Perfectly\ Safe$ sense (i.e., for all $\epsilon>0$ , (A,k)-Safe Nash Implementation is possible for an acceptability correspondence that satisfies the condition in point 4 of Ex.
+Despite this impossibility of Perfectly Safe Nash Implementation, however, we will show that in an important class of environments it is possible to get arbitrarily close to Perfect Safety.
+Specifically, in environments that satisfy a standard single-crossing condition, Safe Nash Implementation will be possible for any (Maskin) Monotonic SCF in the Almost Perfectly Safe sense (i.e., for all $\epsilon > 0$, (A, k)-Safe Nash Implementation is possible for an acceptability correspondence that satisfies the condition in point 4 of Ex.
 2).
-Also, we stress that the negative result above holds for SCF, but Perfectly Safe Nash Implementation may be achieved if the SCC is non-single valued.
-The following example illustrates the point:
+Also, we stress that the negative result above holds for SCF, but as the next example shows, Perfectly Safe Nash Implementation may be achieved if the SCC is non-single valued.

-Example 5 Consider an environment with two states, three alternatives, and four agents, denoted respectively as $\Theta = \{L, R\}, X = \{a, b, c\}, N = \{1, 2, 3, 4\}$ .
+Example 5 Let the environment be such that $\Theta = \{L, R\}$, $X = \{a, b, c\}$, $N = \{1, 2, 3, 4\}$.
 Preferences are as follows: In state L, players 1 and 2 prefer a to b to c, while players 3 and 4 prefer b to c to a.
 In state R players 1 and 2 prefer c to b to a, while players 3 and 4 prefer a to c to b.
-The designer wishes to implement a SCC that selects the alternatives that are at the top of at least half of the agents (hence, $F(L) = \{a, b\}$ and $F(R) = \{a, c\}$ , but ensuring perfect safety, in the sense that only the outcomes consistent with the SCC are deemed acceptable (that is, $A(L) = \{a, b\} = F(L)$ and $A(R) = \{a, c\} = F(R)$ .)
+The designer wishes to implement a SCC that selects the alternatives that are at the top of at least half of the agents (hence, $F(L) = \{a, b\}$ and $F(R) = \{a, c\}$), but ensuring perfect safety, in the sense that only the outcomes consistent with the SCC are deemed acceptable (that is, $A(L) = \{a, b\} = F(L)$ and $A(R) = \{a, c\} = F(R)$.)
 Fig. 3 summarizes as usual agents' preferences, the SCC, and the acceptability correspondence.
 As it will follow from Theorem 3 in the next section, such a SCC can be perfectly safe implemented.
-To see this, first notice that the intersection of player 3's lower contour set of b at state L with the acceptable allocations at that state, are not a subset of his lower contour set at state R. Hence, comonotonicity does not require that $b \in F(R)$ .
-Similarly, comonotonicity does not require that $c \in F(L)$ , even if $c \in F(R)$ , because the relevant contour set of player 1 at state L is not a subset of that at state R. Indeed, it will be easy to verify that this environment satisfies the sufficient conditions that we provide within the next section, and hence the result will follow directly from Theorem 3. $\square$
+To see this, first notice that the intersection of player 3's lower contour set of b at state L with the acceptable allocations at that state, are not a subset of his lower contour set at state R. Hence, comonotonicity does not require that $b \in F(R)$.
+Similarly, comonotonicity does not require that $c \in F(L)$, even if $c \in F(R)$, because the relevant contour set of player 1 at state L is not a subset of that at state R. Indeed, it will be easy to verify that this environment satisfies the sufficient conditions that we provide within the next section, and hence the result will follow directly from Theorem 3. \square